egor1794/hello-world/README.md

 # hello-world

-If you are reading this, hope you can offer me job :)
+If you are reading this, hope you can offer me a job :)